Bandit algorithms to emulate human decision making using probabilistic distortions: Proofs for K-armed bandits

-For general $M$, one can modify this construction and consider arms' cost distributions to be Bernoulli scaled by the constant $M$ (i.e., equal to $M$ with probability $p$ and $0$ otherwise).
-This completes the proof.
+For general $M$, one can modify this construction and consider arms' reward distributions to be Bernoulli scaled by the constant $M$ (i.e., equal to $M$ w.p. $p$ and $0$ otherwise).
+This completes the proof. \end{proof}